Functions used in merge fields

 Remarks

 You can quote the Value argument, but the value cannot contain the dot character ".".
-If the value contains the following characters, you must escape (URL Encoding) them:
+If the value contains the following characters, you must escape them through URL encoding as follows:

 If you want to filter all invoice items by comparing the 0 - 7 substring of their service start date with 2021-01, use the following function: